 Concerts, Society Nights and Workshops

-- Sunday 9th February – Bluegrass Music jam session (free)
+- Sunday 8th October – Old Time and Bluegrass Music Jam Sessions (free)

-for details on past WBS events of the 2020 year go to the 2020 Past Events page
+for details on past WBS events of the 2023 year go to the 2023 Past Events page.

 The Founder and President of the Society is Andrew Bicknell.
 Announced in the Queens Birthday Honours on Monday 3rd June 2019, Andrew was awarded a Queen’s Service Medal for thirty years of services to music!
 The Medal was awarded at Government House on 17th September 2019.
 See the About WBS page for further detail.